CluedIn-io/CluedIn.Documentation/_docs/10-Integration/Crawling.md

  - Authentication can change mid crawl
  - Source systems don't have an obvious way to filter the data

  Your crawlers will need to cater for all of the complexities mentioned above and more.
-Fortunatly, the CluedIn crawler framework helps with all of the above mentioned complexities.
+Fortunately, the CluedIn crawler framework helps with all of the above mentioned complexities.
 You have full control over the granularity of error handling that you would like in your crawlers e.g. managing how often to retry or how many times.

  Here is a list of things you should be covering with any custom crawlers that you extend CluedIn with: